Aldridge leads Spurs to 108-107 win over Grizzlies

 Memphis rookie Jaren Jackson Jr. had a chance to tie the game with two free throws with a second left.
 He missed the first, and, in attempting to miss the second, banked it in, giving San Antonio the final possession to run out the clock.

-Memphis was led by a career-high 33 from Avery Bradley, acquired from the Los Angeles Clippers at the trade deadline.
-Jonas Valancunius, also a trade deadline acquisition, had 23 points and 10 rebounds.
+“He helped us be in the position we were in,” Memphis coach J.B.
+Bickerstaff said of his 19-year-old forward.
+“This is part of his growth.
+He’s a rookie, and it’s going to take him some time and some experience.
+But you have to go through these situations to get better.”

-Patty Mills also scored 22 for San Antonio while Davis Bertans added 17 as the Spurs lived on 3-pointers most of the night, finishing 13 of 21 from outside the arc.
+Patty Mills also scored 22 for San Antonio while Davis Bertans added 17.
+Rudy Gay finished with 15 points and 12 rebounds.

-A pair of Bradley baskets gave Memphis the lead at 102-101 with 3:50 left.
-The teams then exchanged a trio of leads before Aldridge’s closing scoring spurt ended when he split a pair of free throws with 51.1 seconds left.
+The victory was a relief for the Spurs.
+The annual Rodeo Road Trip had been particularly rough this year, as they lost the first four games by an average of almost 21 points.
+Part of the problems stem from starting guard Derrick White being out with right heel soreness.

+“It is difficult to lose your point guard,” Spurs coach Gregg Popovich said.
+“As you go out on the road on a road trip and you have to reconstitute everything.
+You can’t run things the same way, everybody doesn’t know where to go.
+It makes it just a little bit tough.”

 TIP-INS